chep/copilot-chat.el/Readme.md

 - `(copilot-chat-add-current-buffer)` add current buffer to copilot chat.
 Its content will be sent with every request.
 - `(copilot-chat-del-current-buffer)` remove current buffer.
 - `(copilot-chat-list)` open buffer list.
-- `copilot-chat-prompt-history-previous` insert previous prompt from history in prompt buffer.
+- `(copilot-chat-prompt-history-previous)` insert previous prompt from history in prompt buffer.
-- `copilot-chat-prompt-history-next` insert next prompt from history in prompt buffer.
+- `(copilot-chat-prompt-history-next)` insert next prompt from history in prompt buffer.
-- `copilot-chat-ask-and-insert` ask for a custom prompt and write answer in current buffer at point.
+- `(copilot-chat-ask-and-insert)` ask for a custom prompt and write answer in current buffer at point.
+- `(copilot-chat-insert-commit-message)` "Insert in the current buffer a copilot generated commit message.

 ### Key bindings
 Warning : key bindings have changed since Melpa integration needs to avoid `C-c <letter>` bindings.